mariadb-corporation/MaxScale/PLUGIN_DEVELOPER_MANUAL.md

 void freeSession(INSTANCE* instance, void* session)
 ```

-These functions manage sessions for filters and routers used by be implemented The `void**` can be
+These functions manage sessions. `newSession` should allocate a router or filter session attached to the client session represented by `MXS_SESSION session`.
+MaxScale will pass the returned pointer to all the API entrypoints that process user data.  used by be implemented The `void**` can be.

 #### Monitor